 Executive Luxury Class

-The executive luxury class is a reasonably new level of train travel in Indonesia, similar to an aeroplane’s business class.
+The executive luxury class is a reasonably new level of train travel in Indonesia and comes closer to an aeroplane’s business class.
 Here you’ll be treated to plush solo seats that recline all the way until it’s a flatbed.
 These come with surround-walls, a flat-screen TV, and a blanket.